Yifan127/Blog/ch4/flask.md

 The application responsible for sending HTML to browsers is called a **Web Server**.

-Browsers send http request (get, post, update, delete) to Web Server.
+Browsers send http request (get, post, put, delete) to Web Server.

 And Web Server reply with a http response, usually containing HTML that represents the page requested.